rust-lang/rfcs/text/0000-inline-asm.md

 > Notes on allowed types:
 > - Pointers and references are allowed where the equivalent integer type is allowed.
-> - `iLEN` refers to both sized and unsized integer types.
+> - `iLEN` refers to both sized and unsigned integer types.
 It also implicitly includes `isize` and `usize` where the length matches.
 > - Fat pointers are not allowed.
 > - `vLEN` refers to a SIMD vector that is `LEN` bits wide.